b3-17/64snake/README.md

 ASSEMBLY

-* In a terminal run acme index.asm (depending on permissions, elevate to sudo) (if acme is not installed to system bin, use extracted acme path).
+* In a terminal run acme path-to-file/index.asm (depending on permissions, elevate to sudo) (if acme is not installed to system bin, use extracted acme path).
 This assembles the .asm sources into a .prg file (as specified in the index.asm file)
 * From the index.asm file, sources are read to the other files in the project - make sure dependancies are in logical order (if you have a jsr or jmp or call to a symbol from one file to another, that file with the reference must be included first).
 * Main.asm is the entry point to the program (where the * load instruction is located).

+VICE

+* To run in VICE, select file/smart attach disk/tape/ select assembled .prg file from file browser.

 CURRENT FEATURES